Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Introduction

 Other studies have shown many other potential sources of bias.
-Some examples are: scale-dependence of bias on different cosmological parameters and redshifts \citep{Huterer2006,Amara2008,Kitching2015}; model bias coming from the assumptions of wrong models of galaxy morphology \citep{Massey2007,Voigt2010,Bernstein2010,Zhang2011,Kacprzak2012,Kacprzak2014,Mandelbaum2015}; selection bias coming from the fact that different samples of galaxies are differently affected by all these systematics \citep{Kacprzak2012,Kacprzak2014}; limitations of model-fitting methods \citep{Melchior2010,Voigt2010} and how to improve them \citep{Bernstein2010}; galaxy morphology or size \citep{Mandelbaum2015,Clampitt2017}; PSF modelling and instrumental effects that cannot be treated as convolutions \citep{Massey2013}; the number of pixels in the PSF and the pixel integration level \citep{Voigt2010}; and bulge-to-total flux ratio \citep{Voigt2010}.
-Recently, \cite{Hoekstra2015} and \cite{Hoekstra2017} explored the sensitivity of multiplicative bias to the input parameters of simulated images and inferred the accuracy to which we need to measure the sizes and intrinsic ellipticities of galaxies for Euclid-like surveys.
+Some examples are: scale-dependence of bias on different cosmological parameters and redshifts \citep{Huterer2006,Amara2008,Kitching2015}; model bias coming from the assumptions of wrong models of galaxy morphology \citep{Massey2007,Voigt2010,Bernstein2010,Zhang2011,Kacprzak2012,Kacprzak2014,Mandelbaum2015}; selection bias coming from the fact that different samples of galaxies are affected differently by all these systematics \citep{Kacprzak2012,Kacprzak2014}; limitations of model-fitting methods \citep{Melchior2010,Voigt2010} and how to improve them \citep{Bernstein2010}; galaxy morphology or size \citep{Mandelbaum2015,Clampitt2017}; PSF modelling and instrumental effects that cannot be treated as convolutions \citep{Massey2013}; the number of pixels in the PSF and the pixel integration level \citep{Voigt2010}; and the bulge-to-total flux ratio \citep{Voigt2010}. \cite{Hoekstra2015} and \cite{Hoekstra2017} explored the sensitivity of multiplicative bias to the input parameters of simulated images and inferred the accuracy to which we need to measure the sizes and intrinsic ellipticities of galaxies for Euclid-like surveys.
+Recently, \cite{Martinet2019} studied the impact of undetected galaxies in the image background on the shear calibration.